Gil Green (communist): Communist Party functionary

 Leaving the communist youth movement at the end of the decade, Green was selected as a member of the National Board of the Communist Party, USA.
 He served as the party's top official, district organizer, of the key party district of New York from 1941 to 1945 and was vocal in his support of CPUSA General Secretary Earl Browder.
 In 1943, Green convinced Bella Dodd to join the Party openly, first by filling a local New York government position left open by Si Gerson (who was enlisting in the Army).
 Following the fall of his patron in 1945, Green was moved out of New York to become district organizer in Chicago to become the Illinois State Secretary of the CPUSA.

 Green proved himself loyal to the new leadership of the CPUSA over the next two years and was returned to New York City and a place on the party's National Board in 1947.

 Green's status as a top official of the Communist Party made him a target for prosecution during the McCarthy era.
 Along with 11 other top party officials, Green was indicted in July 1948 under the Smith Act and convicted and sentenced to a long term of imprisonment following a lengthy 1949 trial.
 Unlike his co-defendants Green became a fugitive from justice following the Supreme Court's decision to uphold the verdict in 1951, remaining in the underground until voluntarily surrendering to authorities on February 27, 1956, Thereafter, Green was incarcerated in federal prison until July 29, 1961, when he was released early due to good behavior, although barred from association with known communists until expiration of his full sentence under terms of his release.

 From 1966 Green again returned to prominence, this time as the Communist Party's Chairman in New York.
 He was actively involved in the political movement against the Vietnam War and by 1968 was again part of the CPUSA's governing National Committee.
-This return to top leadership proved short-lived, however, as Green ran afoul of hardline party leader Gus Hall he joined a section of party members who vocally criticized the Soviet Union's invasion of Czechoslovakia.
+This return to top leadership proved short-lived, however, as Green ran afoul of hardline party leader Gus Hall: he joined a section of party members who vocally criticized the Warsaw Pact invasion of Czechoslovakia.

 Although re-elected to the National Committee in 1969 despite his contention that the Soviet invasion of Czechoslovakia had been "a very serious blunder," Green later quit the National Committee, although he remained a member of the Communist Party for another two decades.

 Later years, death, and legacy

 In 1991, following the collapse of communism in the Soviet Union, Green left the party and helped found the Committees of Correspondence for Democracy and Socialism.

-Green died at a nursing home in Ann Arbor, Michigan at the age of 90.
+Green died at a nursing home in Ann Arbor, Michigan on May 4, 1997, at the age of 90.

 Michael Myerson sorted his papers.
 Green's papers reside at the Tamiment Library of New York University in New York City and at the Chicago History Museum in Chicago, IL.